DIY Rosemary Memory Elixir

-If you don’t want to use the mixture yet, or use all of it, you can store it in a labelled paper bag in a dry, cool, dark place.
+If you don’t want to use the mixture yet or use all of it, you can store it in a labeled paper bag in a dry, cool, dark place.
 Don’t use plastic as the herbs – even if they are dry – may become moldy.

 Step 2: Use a glass jar that holds a pint or approximately half a liter.
 Ensure that it is thoroughly clean and that it has a lid that fits well.

 Half fill the jar with your dry herb mix.
 If you are using fresh rather than dry herbs you need to fill the jar completely to obtain the same effect or elixir potency as dry and fresh herbs do differ in this regard.

 Step 3: Next, you need to half fill the jar with brandy.
 It doesn’t matter which brand you use although it’s not necessary to use a very expensive brandy.
 Top up the jar with raw honey.